 Andrew moved to the South Philly area where generations of his family were raised in August of 2005, after finishing his Bachelor’s Degree in Geography & Urban Studies from Temple University.
 He discovered his love of community beautification a few years later, and from then has become increasingly interested in making Passyunk Square serve as a model of sustainability for Philadelphia and beyond.
 He enjoys way too many things to list here, such as sports, music, delicious food, and anti-consumerism, but lately they’ve all been surpassed by his greening ambitions.
 All you need to know is that he wants your ideas, whether it’s creating more community gardens, planting more trees, recycling more items, or meeting more good people, and he wants them to become realities.

-Chris DiCapua, Parks Liaison
+Chris DiCapua, Parks Liaison and Outreach

 Chris moved to Passyunk Square in 2007 after living for a number of years in the suburbs.
 He was attracted to the neighborhood because of its vibrancy and the sense of community it offers, its proximity to Center City and his work, as well as its many terrific restaurants, bars and cafes.
 He has been slowly updating his home, which is located on Columbus Square.
 He is currently the Vice President of the Columbus Square Advisory Council, and serves as that park’s liaison on the PSCA Board.
 By day he is a professor of Spanish at Community College of Philadelphia, where he also chairs the College’s Department of Foreign Languages.

-Ilene Wilder, Fundraising and Events Committee Chair
+Ilene Wilder, Fundraising Committee Chair

 Ilene moved to Philadelphia from Chicago in 2003 and found her home in Passyunk Square in 2004.
 She was attracted to her house for many reasons, not the least of which was that it had a tree in front of it and a beautiful park across the street.
 Since living on South 13th Street, she has seen the neighborhood evolve into a wonderful mix of people comprised of long time residents and newcomers who share a strong sense of community.
 A devout “urban hiker”, Ilene loves the proximity of the neighborhood to Center City and is delighted at all the new restaurants and shops on Passyunk Avenue.
 Following her passion to help make the community a progressive, vibrant area, Ilene is currently the President of the Columbus Square Advisory Council, and now the fundraising chair on the PSCA Board.
 She is the President of her marketing consulting firm, Ilene Wilder Associates, LLC.